 FOR IMMEDIATE RELEASE:

-This marathon, TheSpeedGamers will again be raising money for St. Jude Children’s Research Hospital (http://stjude.org).
-100% of donations will go directly to St. Jude.
-Donations can be made through PayPal or with a Visa or MasterCard via a donation link on the Twitch.tv page for the stream.
+In this seven-day, non-stop marathon, TheSpeedGamers will again be raising money for St. Jude Children’s Research Hospital (http://www.stjude.org), and 100% of donations will go directly to St. Jude.
+Donations can be made through PayPal or with a Visa or MasterCard via Tiltify (http://tsg.tv/donate).

-TheSpeedGamers’ Final Fantasy Marathon is a five-day charity drive that is broadcasted online through Twitch.tv.
-The marathon will last 120 hours.
-The group encourages donations through great gameplay, commentary, contests, and prize incentives, as well as through other methods that allow a direct interaction with the audience.
-During the event, viewers can chat directly with the team via the chat function of Twitch.tv or through social media networks such as Twitter and Facebook.
+TheSpeedGamers’ The Legend of Zelda Marathon is a seven-day charity drive that is broadcast online through Twitch (http://twitch.tv/thespeedgamers).
+The marathon will last 168 hours.
+The group encourages donations through great gameplay, commentary, contests, and prize incentives, as well as through other methods that allow direct interaction with the audience.
+During the event, viewers can chat directly with the team via the chat function of Twitch or through social media networks, such as Twitter.

 TheSpeedGamers, or TSG, was founded in 2008 in the Dallas-Fort Worth area of Texas by Britt LaRiviere.
 Britt and a few of his friends decided to have a weekend of gaming for fun when the idea formed to stream it live on the internet for charity.
 Since the first marathon in March 2008, TSG has expanded to include members from around the world, and it has gone on to do multiple marathons for a myriad of charities and causes.
 These charities include St. Jude Children’s Research Hospital, ACT Today!, buildOn, Heifer International, and Mercy Corps.
 Through these marathons, TSG has proven that gamers can do more than just play games; they can also help save or better the lives of others.